 A&E activity was 13% higher than the previous year with patients displaying a higher level of illness resulting in admissions.
-The main increases were in paediatric attendances and respiratory/bronchitis conditions.
+The main increases were in pediatric attendances and respiratory/bronchitis conditions.

-The recruitment of five additional medical staff from India and the extension of the consultant cover helped sustain an efficient department at CRHFT.
+Recruitment of five additional medical staff from India and the extension of the consultant cover helped sustain an efficient department at CRHFT.